 General Provisions for the Treatment of Children

-The college strongly recommends the “rule of three,” in which at least two adults or two children are in each group at all times.
+The college strongly recommends the “rule of three,” which means there should always be at least three people present—i.e., one adult and two or more children, or two adults and one child, at all times.
 In addition, responsible CEI employees, students, and adults will not: